 Heat Pump conversion: $125

 A solar photovoltaic (PV) system can generate power to run any electric appliance or system in your home.
-More specifically, you can install a solar water heating system.
+If you don't want to use solar power for your entire home, you can install a solar water heating system.

 It depends on where you live and what type of panels you're installing.
-With the winter months in Georgia being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.
+With the winter months in Georgia being very mild, you have significant leeway to install your panels, though they won't hit peak performance until summer arrives.

-While solar energy might not be the best performing choice for some in wet or dark areas, the latest generation of equipment and energy storage systems could increase your property's solar viability enough to achieve a return on investment.
+While solar energy might not be the best performing choice for some in dark or wet areas, the latest generation of equipment and energy storage systems could boost your property's solar viability enough where you could achieve a return on investment.
 A contractor could also recommend a different primary source of renewable energy like wind or geothermal to boost your generation.